gunrock/docsify/docs/gunrock/frequently_asked_questions.md

 # Frequently Asked Questions

-Some of the most common questions we have come across during the life of Gunrock project.
+Here are some of the most common questions we have encountered during the life of the Gunrock project.
 If your question isn't already answered below, feel free to create an [issue](https://github.com/gunrock/gunrock/issues) on GitHub.

+## How do you refer to your project?

+"Gunrock" is spelled as one word with a capital G and no other capitalized letters.
+It is the name of the [UC Davis mascot](https://theaggie.org/2017/10/31/history-of-gunrock-answers-questions-about-mascot/), who was in turn [named for an army thoroughbred](https://www.ucdavis.edu/news/whats-gunrock-name-100-years-history/) brought to UC Davis in 1921.

-## What does it do?
+## What does Gunrock do?

 Gunrock is a fast and efficient graph processing library on the GPU that provides a set of graph algorithms used in big data analytics and visualization with high performance.
 It also provides a set of operators which abstract the general operations in graph processing for other developers to build high-performance graph algorithm prototypes with minimum programming effort.

-## How does it do it?
+## How does Gunrock do it?

 Gunrock takes advantage of the immense computational power available in commodity-level, off-the-shelf Graphics Processing Units (GPUs), originally designed to handle the parallel computational tasks in computer graphics, to perform graph traversal and computation in parallel on thousands of GPU's computing cores.